Synergy Recovery Center

 Strengthen the Recovery Foundation before the First Day Home

-After treatment ends, a dedicated community support specialist does the heavy lifting, from booking psychiatrists to plugging men into SMART Recovery meetings and outpatient counseling.
+During residential treatment, women will work with our community support specialist on continuing care to include outpatient treatment (IOP program), counseling, meetings, and medical appointments.
 By syncing all these moving parts before discharge, the center gives women a concrete roadmap of what comes next.

 Center Overview